 You can use the administrative web interface to manage and monitor client access licenses (CALs).

-Rational solution for Collaborative Lifecycle Management (CLM) products align function to specific roles.
+IBM Engineering Lifecycle Management (ELM) products align function to specific roles.
 These roles grant a user the ability to perform actions that are related to the function.
 Each user is assigned a specific, license-based role.

 With a role-based licensing scheme, when you purchase a client access license for a particular role, you have read and write access to some or all of the capabilities of the Change and Configuration Management (CCM), Quality Management (QM), and Requirements Management (RM) applications.

 - Authorized licenses are permanent licenses that are assigned to a single user.

 - Floating licenses are managed as a pool that can be shared by multiple users.
 These users can individually check out a license when they access a product, provided a license is available from the pool.
 Licenses are managed by the Jazz floating license server.

 - Token licenses are another type of floating CAL.
 Each role-based license has a token cost.
 When a user assumes a particular role, the token cost that is associated with the role is checked out of the token pool.
 Token CALs are managed through the Common Licensing token service.